 In order to satisfy the Code requirements applicable to a RIC, we intend to distribute to our stockholders all or substantially all of our income except for certain net capital gains.
-In addition, as a business development company, we generally will be required to meet a coverage ratio of 200%.
+In addition, as a BDC, we generally will be required to meet a coverage ratio of 200%.
 This requirement will limit the amount that we may borrow.